laminlabs/lamin-blog/docs/scportrait.md

 db: https://lamin.ai/scportrait/examples
 ---

-Profiling cells in tissues, their native environment, promises to deliver deep insights into diverse aspects of cellular function.
-When applied to patient tissue, such techniques improve our understanding of disease.
-One technology that provides this type of data is spatial transcriptomics, which measures the abundance and spatial location of RNA transcripts in cells, while preserving tissue context.
-Named "Method of the year 2020" by Nature Methods, spatial transcriptomics is now routinely applied in diverse biological contexts.
-Along with information on transcripts, fluorescence microscopy images of cells are also routinely collected now.
-These images contain information about cell morphology and the intracellular distribution of proteins, complementing the information provided by the transcriptome.
-Here, we show how this image information can be made available on the single cell level by segmenting tissue slides and extracting single-cell images with the Python-based toolkit scPortrait.
-We then build a representation of the cells in our tissue using deep learning to embed their image-derived profiles into a continuous space.
+Spatial transcriptomics measures the abundance and spatial location of RNA transcripts in cells in their tissue context.
+It also routinely captures fluorescence microscopy images of cells to complement transcriptional information with information about the intracellular distribution of proteins and cell morphology.
+Here, we show how these images can be made available on the single-cell level by segmenting tissue slides and extracting single-cell images with the Python-based toolkit scPortrait.
+We then build a representation of the cells in the tissue using deep learning embedding their image-derived profiles into a continuous space.

 The spatial transcriptomics[^nature-methods] technology that was used to generate the data we work with is 10x Genomics’s Xenium.
 Xenium enables the acquisition of two data modalities on the single cell level: